rhowsane/Pick-and-place-using-Deep-Learning/2. Object_recognition/2.1. Data_generator/README.md

-This directory has the following tasks for each file/subdirectory:
+This directory contains the following tasks for each file/subdirectory:

 ## 1. Data:
 It will contain 2 subdirectories (imgs_rot and labels_rot) which will receive